Preheat oven to 375° F. Have an 8 inch x 8 inch baking dish and a large bowl ready.

 Add to the bowl the brown sugar, granulated sugar, water, cinnamon, nutmeg, and cloves.
 Stir to thoroughly coat the apples with the sugar and spices.

-Place the reserved apple peels into a food processor and process them until they are finely chopped.
+Place the reserved apple peels into a food processor and finely chop them.
 Add them to the mixture stir to combine them with the apple slices.
 Pour the mixture into the baking pan.

 Bake the apples for about 40 minutes, stirring every 10 minutes to keep the apples moist.
 Once the apples are soft and mash-able, remove the pan from oven.